OPERATOR RESPONSIBILITY STEM TO STERN

 - Don’t know where to start?
 Contact us.
 We’re happy to help.

-IT’s never too early to start preparing.
 The International Boating and Water Safety Summit was cancelled due to the Coronavirus outbreak.
-The IBWSS will be back stronger than ever in 2021 as a premier event for training, education, awareness, meeting, and networking for professionals, volunteers, and anyone involved in boating and water safety. #IBWSS20
+The IBWSS will be back stronger than ever in 2021 as a premier event for training, education, awareness and of course networking for professionals, volunteers, and anyone involved in boating and water safety. #IBWSS21

 Visit our resource library for downloads, event materials, tips and ideas on how to create a safe boating culture 365 days a year.